Skip to Content

 In most small engines, this is done with a simple switch controlled by a bail lever (lawnmower), but for some machines, the ground path to the coil is controlled by a key and or a computer module.

-For walk-behind mowers, the ignition switch is a simple on-off mechanical switch located at the engine flywheel and connected by braided cable to the handlebar-mounted dead man’s lever.
+For walk-behind mowers, the ignition switch is a simple on-off mechanical switch located at the engine flywheel and connected by a braided cable to the handlebar-mounted dead man’s lever.

 Spark Plug